rpi-mcs-projects/Team_10_HawkEye-Data-Synthesizer/README.md

 ## Files in Repository (by folder)
 ### CAD Folder
-* `CAD_model_x.mat`: Dataset of 36 CAD files depicting different types of cars
+* `CAD_model_x.mat`: Dataset of 36 CAD files depicting different types of cars ** For storage reasons, only two CAD files have been included in this repository.
+** The other 34 CAD files in the dataset can be downloaded from this repository: https://github.com/JaydenG1019/HawkEye-Data-Code

 ### Scripts Folder
 * `main.m`: Main training data synthesization script which calls helper functions and outputs figures containing training data